cuba/PiuPiu/README.md

     textField.text = "Success"
 }).send()
 ```

+You will have crashes if you force unwrap anything in your callbacks (i.e. usign a `!`).
+We suggest you ALWAYS avoid force unwrapping anything unless you are absolutely sure it can succeed.
+Always unwrap your objects before using them including any `IBOutlet`s that the system generates.

 ### Strong reference to a Promise
 You may be holding a reference to your promise.
 This is fine as long as you make the callbacks weak in order to avoid circular reference.